MarkOoi1/macromonitor/README.md

 # (MM) Macro Monitor

-This is a financial markets dashboard using Node.JS, Express, MongoDB and EJS for the template engine.
+This is a financial markets dashboard using Node.JS, Express, React and MongoDB.

-Functionality:
-* Session-based authentication with Passport
+Functionality Objectives: (* denotes in progress)
 * Custom built Twitter profile scraper using node-cron to collect the latest news
-* IG Markets API for a live data feed, trade execution
+* IG Markets API for a live data feed
-* Express-ejs for the template engine
+* IG Markets API for automated trade execution*
+* React client
 * NodeJS / Mongo for backend functionality

-TODO:
-* Inefficiencies with the code is assigning vars to all templates when logged in.
-Like Smarty, there should be a way to specify which bit of content has specific vars assigned to it.
-Might be a disadvantage of using EJS.
+* User auth using sessions*

 ### Version: 0.0.1